 Loading slang details...

-Used to express sympathy, pity, or endearment (not negative like in English).
-This term showcases the influence of African and diaspora communities on global internet culture, highlighting how local expressions gain international recognition.
+Used to express sympathy, pity, or endearment (not negative like in English). "shame" showcases the creative energy of Nigerian Pidgin and diaspora communities whose linguistic innovations increasingly shape global internet culture.

 Audio pronunciation is not supported in your browser.